Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 The provided web links to some vendors are only given as example.
 An actor willing to order the Intel-IrriS pieces should search from other vendors, available in her region, and catalog items or packs/offer that would allow to optimize cost at the time of ordering.

 You could walk the following steps:
-1. Parse the components table up [here](#4-list-of-components) according to the chosen quantity and type of PCB, and to the device types and sensors;
+1. Parse this components table according to the chosen quantity and types of device, power supply, and to the sensors;
 2. Summarize your list of required material, including the sensors, and according to your already available stock;
 3. Find the best vendors and offers for your needed quantities and region;
 4. Prepare combined orders of different pieces from the same vendors to reduce travel costs and delays;